Canada pushes back against GOP support for COVID protests

 Trudeau has called the protesters a “fringe,” but he faces calls by the opposition Conservative party to extend an “olive branch” to them.
 Some Conservative lawmakers, including one running to lead the party, have met and posted for pictures with them.

 Sloly said his police force needs more resources.
-Policed moved to cut off the protesters’ fuel supply late Sunday.
+Police moved to cut off the protesters’ fuel supply late Sunday.

 “We are turning up the heat in every way we can possibly can,” Sloly said.